andytudhope/living-blue-book/source/knowledge_repo/index.md

 "And in that moment, he was finally able to accept it all.
 In the deepest recesses of his soul, Tsukuru Tanazaki understood.
 One heart is not connected to another through harmony alone.
 They are, instead, linked deeply through their wounds.
 Pain linked to pain, fragility to fragility.
 There is no silence without a cry of grief, no forgiveness without bloodshed, no acceptance without a passage through acute loss.
 That is what lies at the root of true harmony." — Haruko Murakami

-"And killing the Buddha means putting myself aside and taking into my heart whoever is in front of me." — Anthony Osler
+"Because this unfamiliar world is so entirely different from all that you have known at home; because it offers so much that is strikingly strange in image and sound, it brushes you sometimes, if you permit yourself to be attentive, with a momentary remembrance of things long known and long forgotten: those intangible realities of your own life.
+And when this breath of remembrance reaches you from beyond the abyss that separates your world from that other, that unfamiliar one, you ask yourself whether it is not perhaps herein - and only herein - that the meaning of all wandering lies: to become aware of the strangeness of the world around you and thereby reawaken to your own, personal, forgotten reality." — Muhammad Asad

 "Muhammad must have sensed the full weight of revolution achieved, and known that to realize a dream was only to wake up to a more complex reality." — Lesley Hazelton"

 "Everyone, regardless, always, of everything.
 Not to mention the existential sorrow we all might be afflicted with, which is that we, and what we love, will soon be annihilated.
 Which sounds more dramatic than it might.
 Let me just say dead.
 Is this sorrow, of which our impending being no more might be the foundation, the great wilderness?
 Is sorrow the true wild?
 And if it is — and if we join them — your wild to mine — what’s that?
 For joining, too, is a kind of annihilation.
 What if we joined our sorrows, I’m saying.
 I’m saying: What if that is joy?" — Ross Gay

+"And killing the Buddha means putting myself aside and taking into my heart whoever is in front of me." — Anthony Osler

 "It had to teach her to think of love as a state of grace: not the means to anything but the alpha and omega, an end in itself." — Gabriel García Márquez